Skip to main content

 • Information about you - address, telephone number and GP details

 • Your GP will send relevant information to the specialist as part of your referral, however, please have any information about your past medical history that the doctor or nurse will need to know.
-This is important so we can make sure that we can make the right decisions about your care.
+This is important so we can make sure that we can make the right decisions about your care with you.

 • Information about the medicines you are taking, as this may have changed since you were referred to us.
 We will need to know what you are taking and how often you take it.
 This includes tablets, injections, liquids, creams, inhalers, and eye drops.